ekirchman/dv-dl/README.md

 `python3 dv-dl.py`

+match - search for datasets and download doi - download the dataset matching which matches the given DOI URL -  download the dataset matching which matches the given URL

 ## Goal Plans Ideas

 - [ ] Be able to download original files (files must be downloaded individually)